-Date: September 30, 2021
+Date: December 30, 2021

-The Ordinance Review Committee has prepared amendments to the Code of Ordinances dealing with blasting.
-The proposed amendments create a new chapter in Title 13 Health and Safety that would be Chapter 13 Blasting.
-The amendments focus primarily on assuring that the City is aware of planned blasting activities and that the neighbors are adequately notified of the blasting and when it will occur.
+The Ordinance Review Committee has prepared an amendment to the Code of Ordinances dealing with blasting.
+The proposed amendment creates a new chapter in Title 13 Health and Safety that would be Chapter 13 Blasting.
+The amendment focuses primarily on assuring that the City is aware of planned blasting activities and that the neighbors are adequately notified of the blasting and when it will occur.
+The proposed amendment has been reviewed by people involved with blasting.